This post may contain affiliate links. Please read our disclosure policy.

 • Place corn starch into a large baking tray.
 Pour chicken and marinade into the corn starch and coat chicken pieces evenly, lightly pressing the corn starch around the chicken.

 • Whisk corn starch mixture into the simmering sauce and stir until thickened.
-Toss chicken in the sauce until evenly coated (about 2 minutes).
+Add the fried chicken and toss until evenly coated in the sticky lemon sauce.

 • Garnish with sesame seeds, green onions and lemon slices.
-Serve.
+Serve immediately for the crispiest texture.

 Notes